Pablo Díaz (game show contestant)

-Pablo Díaz Sánchez (5 February 1997) is a Spanish violinist, best known for winning €1,828,000, the progressive jackpot of the Spanish game show Pasapalabra.
+Pablo Díaz Sánchez (born 5 February 1997) is a Spanish violinist, best known for winning €1,828,000, the progressive jackpot of the Spanish game show Pasapalabra.

 Early life and education

 Pablo Díaz Sánchez was born on 5 February 1997 in Santa Cruz de Tenerife, Canary Islands, Spain.
 He is the only son of Gustavo Díaz-Jerez and Belinda Sánchez Mozo, both musicians.
 Although both are Spaniards, they met in New York City.
 A year after Díaz was born, they moved to Madrid.
 He started to play the violin when he was five years old, and the piano when he was six.
 When he turned 12, he focused only on the violin, and at 16, he started studying at the Reina Sofía School of Music.
 In 2020, Díaz was studying a Master of Music in violin, at the Conservatorium van Amsterdam, Netherlands.

 Pasapalabra

 Telecinco era

 When he was 15, Díaz and his grandmother used to watch Pasapalabra, a television game show loosely based on The Alphabet Game, and that at the time was broadcast by Telecinco.
 She encouraged him to participate and as he became 18, he started to prepare for the programme by watching previous episodes and by studying the dictionary.
 Díaz joined on 26 January 2017 and after 47 episodes, Díaz was eliminated by Julio Escartín, who was competing during his debut episode.
 While Escartín won the progressive jackpot of €310,000, Díaz took home his accumulated reward, €49,800.
-Díaz rejoined Pasapalabra on 7 June 2018 after he replaced a participant that left due to personal reasons.
+Díaz rejoined Pasapalabra on 7 June 2018 after he replaced a participant that left for personal reasons.
 Three episodes later, he was eliminated, winning only €1,800.